SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Aspects of a Manipulation
-There are four primary and necessary aspects of a manipulation that determine the diﬃculty to generate it: effect, target size, proximity, and duration.
-The value of the effect decides the base diﬃculty, while size, proximity, and duration modify this number.
+There are four primary and necessary aspects of a manipulation that determine the difficulty to generate it: effect, target size, proximity, and duration.
+The value of the effect decides the base difficulty, while size, proximity, and duration modify this number.

 Effect and Skill Used
 The ﬁrst step in creating a metaphysical manipulation is to decide what it can do.
-This also helps you generate the initial diﬃculty.
-Once you decide what the effect will do -- damage, protection, skill bonus, and so on -- determine its corresponding value using the “Die Codes” table.
+This also helps you generate the initial difficulty.
+Once you decide what the effect will do -- damage, protection, skill bonus, and so on -- determine its corresponding value using the "Die Codes" table.
 Here are some guidelines.
 Damage effects affect character health (that is, their Body Points or Wounds).
-To hurt someone, 6D (which you can determine, by using the “Die Code” table, has a value of 12) is a safe bet.
+To hurt someone, 6D (which you can determine, by using the "Die Code" table, has a value of 12) is a safe bet.
 To kill someone outright, 10D (which has a value of 20) is usually necessary.
 Protection effects work similarly, though, obviously, they reduce the amount of damage taken.
 Checking out weapon damage die codes can help